carp-lang/Carp/docs/Memory.md

       u s]) ;; error here!
 ```

-In the prior example, the binding s is invalidated as soon as we assign it to the bidning t.
-The memory associated with s is now associated with the binding t, and t is the linear string's new owner.
-This process is called a *transfer of ownership*.
+In the prior example, the binding s is invalidated as soon as we assign it to
+the binding t.
+The memory associated with s is now associated with the binding
+t, and t is the linear string's new owner.
+This process is called a *transfer
+of ownership*.

-Just as we trasferred ownership to another binding, we can use ownership transfers to extend the lifetime of a linear value *beyond* its lexical scope.
+Just as we transferred ownership to another binding, we can use ownership
+transfers to extend the lifetime of a linear value *beyond* its lexical scope.
 Consider this next example:

 ```clojure
 (let [s (make-string)]
      s)
 ```

 In this case, a transfer of ownership occurs across lexical scope boundaries.
-The linear string associated with s and its corresponding memory are returned from the let form.
-If the result of this let form is bound to some other variable that new binding will recieve ownership of the linear string.
-Thus, the lifetimes of linear values are not only limited to their lexical scopes.
+The linear string associated with s and its corresponding memory are returned
+from the let form.
+If the result of this let form is bound to some other
+variable that new binding will receive ownership of the linear string.
+Thus,
+the lifetimes of linear values are not only limited to their lexical scopes.

 In some cases, transferring ownership might be too limiting.
+Let's reconsider
-Let's reconsider the earlier example, in which we tried to transfer ownership from s more than once:
+the earlier example, in which we tried to transfer ownership from s more than
+once:

 ```clojure
 (let [s (make-string)